losrobbos/react-native-guide/README.md

 See here how you can retrieve the URL of your API - running on your PC - dynamically from code: https://stackoverflow.com/questions/47417766/calling-locally-hosted-server-from-expo-app

-Alternative - There are also special IP addresses for usage emulators / simulators to access the host machine (your laptop), but that does not seem to work reliably: https://stackoverflow.com/questions/6760585/accessing-localhostport-from-android-emulator
+Alternative - There are also special IP addresses for usage in emulators to access the host machine (your laptop).
+But that does not seem to work reliably: https://stackoverflow.com/questions/6760585/accessing-localhostport-from-android-emulator

-So it is prefered to always use the DYNAMIC IP lookup.
+So it is prefered to always use the DYNAMIC IP lookup of your laptop by code.

 ## Authentication between Native App & API